UoW-ATM/Mercury/README.rst

     docker pull ghcr.io/uow-atm/mercury/mercury_cli:latest
     docker tag ghcr.io/uow-atm/mercury/mercury_cli:latest mercury_cli

-In a terminal you can then use the docker image like this:
+In a terminal, you can then use the docker image like this:

 - for the CLI: